 5. Agree Upon Deliverables And Control

 You’ll want to nail down these things before the vendor takes action.
 Get everything in writing.
 That way both parties have something concrete to work from.
 Knowing the expected availability, performance goals, security requirements, and so on are critical to the project’s success.

 Knowledge transfer is often among the project’s toughest challenges.
 It’s the driving force of success or failure on outsourcing projects.
 So it needs to be managed well.
 A detailed transition plan helps save headaches later on.

 7. Establish Lines Of Communications

-Communications (and collaboration) is a key in the success of any relationship.
+Communications (and collaboration) are key to the success of any relationship.
 Email, chat, phone, videoconferences live desktop sharing, and face-to-face communication are all options.

 8. Evaluate The Project’s Performance Early On

 Determine what criteria you’ll use to judge the project’s success.
-Then let the vendor know what the criteria you’ve chosen.
+Then let the vendor know the criteria you’ve chosen.
 That way it knows what to shoot for during the project.
 Evaluate performance frequently in the beginning.
-Then set up a regular review schedule afterwards, if things go well.
+Then set up a regular review schedule afterward, if things go well.